 Formed in 1897, the original Pacific was once one of the largest breweries on the West Coast until Prohibition shut it down.
 Now Navarro owns the name and all the challenges that come with it.

 “There's a lot of competition,” he says.
 “There's a lot of new breweries coming in.
 There's a lot of really good beer out there, so we have to stay on top and consistent in what we're making. “

 At Wingman Brewers, owner Ken Thoburn likes to get creative with his seasonal specialties.
 We tried the Coffee Chocolate Chili Stout.

-“I love the creation of new products and doing some stuff different that people haven't done before," Thoburn said.
+“I love the creation of new products and doing some stuff different that people haven't done before, says Thoburn.”

-“We try to bring that genuine hospitality every time, whether you're visiting from out of town or you're a local yokel,” Nagle said.
+“We try to bring that genuine hospitality every time, whether you're visiting from out of town or you're a local yokel,” says Nagle.

-Our final stop is Engine House No 9, where house-brewed ales are sold in an old Tacoma firehouse.
+Our final stop is Engine House No 9.
+House brewed ales are sold in an old Tacoma firehouse.

 So if you’re thirsty for a good time and a good beer, try Tacoma.